-Relax, revive, and unwind in British Columbia’s capital city, Victoria, home to vibrant cosmopolitan neighborhoods and riveting harbors.
-On Vancouver Island, the wind rustles up adventure with every step you take.
+Relax, revive, and unwind in British Columbia’s capital city, Victoria, home to vibrant neighborhoods and harbors.
+Or go island-hopping and kayaking off the coast.
 Still not sure why you should visit this island on the edge of the world?
-Here are 8 reasons that will remove any doubts!
+Here are 8 best things to do on Vancouver Island!

 1. Find Your Spirit Animal

 Endangered Vancouver Island Wolf

 Cited as the best place on Earth for whale watching, Vancouver Island has something for every kind of wildlife enthusiast.
 Submerge yourself into places bursting with wildlife — observe seals, cougars, grizzlies, dolphins and many other species in their natural habitats.

-Twice a year, migrations from a number of bird species travel all the way from Alaska to Patagonia in search of better food sources, breeding grounds, and overwintering sites.
+Twice a year, migrations from a number of bird species travel all the way from Alaska to Patagonia in search of better food sources and breeding grounds.

 Vancouver Island also offers sanctuary for many endangered species.
 One such species is the Vancouver Island wolf.
-Often blamed for decimating local marmot populations, wolves are actually essential to the ecosystem on Vancouver Island.
+Local wolves are essential to the ecosystem on Vancouver Island.
 Without them, the population of deer would skyrocket and devastate local flora.

-Wolves usually reside in the northern part of the island, where the most contact with humans occur in Clayoquot and Barkley Sounds.
+Wolves usually reside in the northern part of the island.
+Humans might come across them in Clayoquot and Barkley Sounds.

-2. Follow in the Footsteps of the First Nations
+2. Hike in the Footsteps of the First Nations

 Hiking trail in Vancouver Island